Infectious Disease · Mycobacterial Infections

 4

-Extrapulmonary tuberculosis most commonly affects the spine, known as Pott disease, which presents with vertebral body destruction and psoas abscess.
+Extrapulmonary tuberculosis most commonly involves the spine, known as Pott disease, which presents with vertebral body destruction and psoas abscesses.

 Confidence: